 Dermatology referral may be warranted if the diagnosis is uncertain.
 Referral to an endocrinologist may be needed in patients with diabetes and other metabolic disorders.

-Patients need to be educated that the hyperpigmentation of the skin is just not a skin condition and it needs to be evaluated further especially if it occurs in middle-aged to elderly patients.
-Patients need to follow up with the primary care physicians regarding any abnormal pigmentation in their skin.
+Patients need to be educated that hyperpigmentation of the skin may not solely be a skin condition and should be evaluated further, especially if it occurs in middle-aged to elderly patients.
+Patients need to follow up with their primary care physicians regarding any abnormal pigmentation in their skin.
 Hyperpigmentation of the skin due to acanthosis nigricans can be treated and sometimes resolves with adequate treatment of the skin condition or treatment of the underlying condition.
 Patients need to be educated on identifying the risk factors and signs and symptoms of a malignant condition associated with acanthosis nigricans.
 Depression and low self-esteem can occur in patients with acanthosis nigricans and diagnosis and psychological treatment should be started early in these patients.

 Acanthosis nigricans is not a common skin disorder but when it presents, the diagnosis can often be difficult.
 The condition can be benign or malignant, and hence a multidisciplinary approach is necessary to make a prompt diagnosis.
-Healthcare workers in primary care including nurse practitioners should always refer the patient to a dermatologist if they seem unsure about the rash.
+Healthcare workers in primary care including nurse practitioners should always refer the patient to a dermatologist if unsure about the rash.
 The overall prognosis for patients with the malignant form of acanthosis nigricans is poor with an average survival of fewer than 24 months.
 Those with the benign form have an excellent prognosis, provided the condition causing it is treated.
 The majority of practitioners are likely to see acanthosis nigricans in the younger population with insulin resistance; hence a referral to an endocrinologist is recommended.
 Finally, patients should be educated that acanthosis nigricans is not a primary skin disorder but usually due to an underlying condition.
 In many benign cases, just changing diet and losing weight may lead to a cure.
 (Level V)